Understanding Why Traditional and Self-Service Relocation Program Models Stay Relevant in Healthcare

 In a managed cap program, companies provide employees a specific amount of funds to spend.
 Employees benefit from the support services offered by the RMC, including policy counseling to the employee on the best allocation of their funds when choosing from an array of relocation services.
 In addition, they receive guidance on the taxation of particular components, saving the company a FICA tax match and gross-up on particular benefits, such as the household goods shipment and final move trip.

 A managed cap program contributes to fewer budget overages and higher satisfaction levels than the lump-sum option, maximizing the benefit for both the company and the employee.
 Consider tiered policies by level, under a managed cap methodology.
-This will inherently produce greater efficiencies, provide employees choice, enhance quality, and contain costs.
+This will inherently produce greater efficiencies than other relocation program models, provide employees choice, enhance quality, and contain costs.

 Healthcare Industry Talent Recruiting Trends